 Even though the materials under review have already met the quantitative and qualitative measures of the IMET for grade-band analysis, the guiding statements provided in this section will examine text complexity in order to differentiate quality and richness among the texts your district is considering for adoption.
-To address the grade five standards, the submitted materials need to create the conditions for rich and robust discussion and writing for ALL students (struggling readers, students with identified academic disabilities, English language learners, students who are performing at grade level, and advanced students).
+To address the grade six standards, the submitted materials need to create the conditions for rich and robust discussion and writing for ALL students (struggling readers, students with identified academic disabilities, English language learners, students who are performing at grade level, and advanced students).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text NNIa.
 The texts present rich and embedded relationships between and among characters, ideas, and concepts that are conveyed through masterful style and structure.
 (See exemplars in CCSS, Appendix B.) 4) extensive 3) sufficient 2) some 1) weak Rating Pending NN1b.
-The materials consistently include short, challenging, and complete texts that contain rich content, ideas, and academic language worthy of close reading.
-(See exemplars in CCSS , Appendix B.) 4) extensive 3) sufficient 2) some 1) weak Rating Pending
+The materials consistently include a mix of short and full selections that contain rich and challenging content, ideas, and academic language worthy of close reading.
+(See exemplars in CCSS, Appendix B.) 4) extensive 3) sufficient 2) some 1) weak Rating Pending

-NNIc.
-The materials consistently provide opportunities to read both literary and informational texts at the high end of the grades three through five text complexity band.
+NN1c.
+The materials consistently provide opportunities to read both literary and informational texts in the grades six through eight text complexity band with scaffolding at the high end of the range.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending NN1d.
 Materials provide strategies for grade-level vocabulary acquisition.
-4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient evi dence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials received the second se his overall rating):
+4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) suffice cient evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials rec eived this overall rating):